franciskisiara/osmose/README.md

 ## Feature Requests

-If you have any feature requests, security vulnerabilities or just a good ol' thumbs up, dont hesitate to drop me an [email](franciskisiara@gmail.com)
+If you have any feature requests, security vulnerabilities or just a good ol' thumbs up, dont hesitate to drop an email at [franciskisiara@gmail.com](mailto:franciskisiara@gmail.com)

 ## Inspiration